StirlingLabs/BigBuffers/docs/source/RustUsage.md

-Assuming you wrote a schema, say `mygame.fbs` (though the extension doesn't matter), you've generated a Rust file called `mygame_generated.rs` using the compiler (e.g. `flatc --rust mygame.fbs` or via helpers listed in "Useful tools created by others" section bellow), you can now start using this in your program by including the file.
+Assuming you wrote a schema, say `mygame.fbs` (though the extension doesn't matter), you've generated a Rust file called `mygame_generated.rs` using the compiler (e.g. `bufc --rust mygame.fbs` or via helpers listed in "Useful tools created by others" section bellow), you can now start using this in your program by including the file.
 As noted, this header relies on the crate `flatbuffers`, which should be in your include `Cargo.toml`.